Ranxin2023/AI_Code_Editor_Ranxin/README.md

 1. Compilation API
     - Endpoint: `POST /compile`
     - **Purpose**: Compiles the user's code and returns the results, including error messages if the compilation fails.
+    - How It Works:
+        - Receives the user’s code and associated parameters.
+        - Executes the code using a sandboxed compiler or interpreter.
+        - Captures any errors and outputs and returns them to the frontend.

 2. Autocomplete API
     - Endpoint: `POST /autocomplete`
     - **Purpose**: Provides suggestions as the user types in the chat or code editor.
+    - How It Works:
+        - Matches the user’s partial input with pre-defined or dynamically generated suggestions.
+        - Returns the most relevant suggestions for display in the frontend.

 3. Chat API
     - Endpoint: `POST /chat`